Venetucci Meat Sale

 About the Farm

 Located on the southwestern edge of Colorado Springs, this historic 190 acre urban farm, known as the “Pumpkin Farm”, was established by the Venetucci Family in 1936.
 Nick and Bambi Venetucci gave away thousands of pumpkins each fall to area school children.
-Wanting to preserve this valuable piece of land as a farm, the Venetucci's put it into conservancy and gifted the farm to the Pikes Peak Community Foundation in 2006.
-Thanks to the generosity of the Venetucci Family and the Pikes Peak Community Foundation, Venetucci Farm is once again a working farm committed to growing healthy food and providing healthy experiences for the Colorado Springs community.
+Wanting to preserve this valuable piece of land as a farm, the Venetuccis put it into conservancy and gifted it to the Pikes Peak Community Foundation in 2006.
+Thanks to the generosity of the Venetucci Family and the Pikes Peak Community Foundation, Venetucci Farm is once again a working farm committed to growing healthy food and providing positive experiences for the Colorado Springs community.

 What do we grow and where do we sell it?

 Venetucci Farm is most famous for its large pumpkin patch and for the annual Pumpkin4Kids give-away program.
 In addition to this fabulous community program, we also grow over 100 different varieties of chemical-free vegetables and herbs.
-The farm is also home to pastured heritage hogs, grass fed beef, and a large flock of laying hens.
-All our products are sold locally through a CSA program, at the local farmers market, Colorado Farm and Art Market, an on-site farm stand, and to local restaurants, including Adams Mountain Cafe, Bon Appetit, Pizzeria Rustica, Nosh, and Ranch Foods Direct.
-Venetucci Farm is also a proud member of the Peaks to Plains Alliance
+The farm is home to pastured heritage hogs, grass fed beef, and a large flock of laying hens.
+All of our products are sold locally through a CSA program, the local farmers market, Colorado Farm and Art Market, an on-site farm stand, and local restaurants including Adams Mountain Cafe, Bon Appetit, Pizzeria Rustica, Nosh, and Ranch Foods Direct.
+Venetucci Farm is a proud member of the Peaks to Plains Alliance.

 Living Close to Home: Urban Homesteading and Sustainability Classes